eljojo/faircamp-fork/manual/reference/04 Downloads.md

 - `INR 230+` (230 indian rupees or more)
 - `JPY 400-800` (Between 400 and 800 japanese yen)

-In conjunction with this mode you will also need to specify at least one payment option, see the reference on "Payment".
+In conjunction with the price you then describe where or how the payment can be made (as faircamp itself does not handle payments).
+This is done inside the `payment_text` field, in which you can use [Markdown](https://commonmark.org/help/) to place links, bullet points, etc.

 ## Disabled – `disabled`